wiktorowski-dev/speed-up-your-web-scraper/speed_comparison/readme.md

 ## Speed comparison

-Here you can find some cores to speed comparison
+Here you can find some cores to speed comparison.
+The script was set to scrape 250 pages.

 > cores = 0, means that the program was run normally without using a multiprocessing library.
 ```json